betenner/D2R-Offline/readme.md

 ## Custom Patches

-There is a neat little feature that allows you to create a `patches.txt` file that you can place inside the folder, next to the .exe.
+There is a neat little feature that allows you to use the `patches.txt` file and create your own patching rules, the `patches.txt` file **MUST** be in the same folder as the executable!
-This allows you to create your own patches, here is an example:
+This allows you to create your own patches, for example:
 ```
 0xD4AD68:9090
 0xD4E25F:909090909090
 0xCAFB9D:90B001
 0x597E1C:90909090909090
 ```
-These are already hardcoded inside the tool, but will be overruled once the `patches.txt` file is found.
+~~These are already hardcoded inside the tool, but will be overruled once the `patches.txt` file is found.~~ These are no longer hardcoded inside the tool to prevent conflicts or unwanted behavior in game future updates.

 ## Download Game Files